thefirstqubit/portfolio/README.md

 I'm an aspiring cybersecurity professional in the midst of pivoting career paths after 11 years of accumulated experience in marketing and F&B throughout US and APAC markets.

-In an anxious but confident search for internships and entry-level positions.
+In an anxious yet confident search for internships and entry-level positions.
 I'm super interested in GRC, Security Auditing, and Vulnerability / Threat Management.
 Currently on track to obtain CompTia Security+ by Aug 2025.

 Hobbies and Passions?
 DJ sets that turn me into an actual wave, visually stunning cinema, poker, deep conversations about tech.